dnth/dnth.github.io/content/blog/deploy-icevision-hfspace.md

 )
 gr_interface.launch(inline=False, share=False, debug=True)
 ```
+Let's name this Python script `app.py`.
+Run the script by typing `python app.py` in the terminal.

-Upon successful running of the Python script the model should be available for inference in the Gradio app at a local URL accessible with a browser, for instance `http://127.0.0.1:7860/`.
+If there are no errors the model should be available for inference in the Gradio app at a local URL accessible with a browser, for instance `http://127.0.0.1:7860/`.

 ### HuggingFace Spaces